 The COVID-19 pandemic has dramatically changed the way we work.
 Across the world, there are now millions of employees working remotely.
 In April, 66% of all US employees were working from home at least part of the time.
 Major tech companies have even announced they are transitioning their employees to remote work indefinitely or permanently.

 Although remote working is the best way to protect workers’ safety at this time, it also has its challenges.
 One of which is undoubtedly staying in touch with other team members.
-There are a large number of communication tools around to facilitate this, and our favorite platforms are Microsoft Teams, Zoom, and FaceTime.
+There are a large number of communication platforms around to facilitate this, and our favorite platforms are Microsoft Teams, Zoom, and FaceTime.
 Let’s take a look.

-This platform not only offers online meetings with voice and video for up to nine participants, it also allows online chat and document sharing for better work collaboration.
+Of all the communication platforms, this not only offers online meetings with voice and video for up to nine participants, it also allows online chat and document sharing for better work collaboration.
 It can be used for both internal communication and communicating with external clients or stakeholders.
 Microsoft Teams is also loaded with features such as background blur, chat, and integrated apps.
 On the downside, it is not the simplest system and takes a bit of time to get used to.

 Microsoft Teams is a great option for Microsoft-focused businesses, as it easily integrates with Microsoft phone system Sharepoint, OneDrive, hosted voice like RingCentral, and hundreds of integrated apps.
 Furthermore, Microsoft Teams integrates with Microsoft365, making workflows easy to manage and improving productivity.
 This is an ideal choice for businesses and startups that use a lot of Microsoft tools to keep connected.